 Starting Point at Place de l’Estrapade

-We love that the tour kicks off from a centrally located spot with a cozy, neighborhood feel—perfect for setting the relaxed tone of the walk.
+We love that the tour kicks off from a centrally located spot with a cozy, neighborhood feel—great for setting the relaxed tone of the walk.
 You’ll meet your guide here, holding an orange sign, so look out for it.

 Cour du Commerce Saint-André & Musée de la Monnaie